jluttine/rofi-power-menu/README.md

   rofi -show menu -modi "menu:rofi-power-menu --choices=shutdown/reboot"

 Available options:
   --dry-run            Don't perform the selected action but print it to stderr.
   --choices CHOICES    Show only the selected choices in the given order.
 Use /
                        as the separator.
-Available choices are lockscreen, logout, suspend, hibernate, reboot and shutdown.
-By default, all available choices are shown.
+Available choices are lockscreen, logout,suspend, hibernate, reboot and shutdown.
+By
+                       default, all available choices are shown.
   --confirm CHOICES    Require confirmation for the gives choices only.
 Use / as
                        the separator.
 Available choices are lockscreen, logout, suspend, hibernate, reboot and shutdown.
 By default, only irreversible actions logout, reboot and shutdown require confirmation.
-  --choose CHOICE    Preselect the given choice and only ask for a confirmation
+  --choose CHOICE      Preselect the given choice and only ask for a
-                     (if confirmation is set to be requested).
-It is strongly recommended to combine this option with --confirm=CHOICE if the choice wouldn't require confirmation by default.
+                       confirmation (if confirmation is set to be requested).
+It is strongly recommended to combine this option with --confirm=CHOICE if the choice wouldn't require
-                     Available choices are lockscreen, logout, suspend,
+                       confirmation by default.
+Available choices are
-                     hibernate, reboot and shutdown.
+                       lockscreen, logout, suspend, hibernate, reboot and
+                       shutdown.
   --[no-]symbols       Show Unicode symbols or not.
 Requires a font with support
                        for the symbols.
 Use, for instance, fonts from the Nerdfonts collection.
 By default, they are shown --[no-]text          Show text description or not.
+  --symbols-font FONT  Use the given font for symbols.
+By default, the symbols
+                       use the same font as the text.
+That font is configured with rofi.
   -h,--help            Show this help text.
 ```